luketurner/tag-utility/README.md

 | 1    | foo

 The `tag` utility heavily relies on SQL to implement library functions.
 If you wonder "how to do X with a tag database," I recommend using the SQL statements in [queries.sql](tag/queries.sql) as a starting point.

+## Config table

+The `config` table holds database-wide, key-value configuration.
+The following keys are recommended for clients to understand:

+- **tag_version** - Contains the version number of the `tag` utility that created this database.
+Clients can check this value at startup to ensure they are operating with a compatible database schema.

+Besides the above keys, clients can add their own config with application-specific data.
+Well-behaved clients should:

+1. Format their config keys like: `appname_keyname`.
+2. Avoid using keys beginning with `tag` (e.g. `tag_prefix`) for application-specific data.
+Any future official keys will use the `tag` prefix, to minimize risk of conflict.
+3. Silently ignore any unknown config keys, even if they have the same application prefix.

 ## Entity Diagram Source